 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Elvira Rodriguez, a 2L student at Vanderbilt Law School.
+This LPS post is by Elvira Rodriguez, Vanderbilt Law School class of 2019.

 When I envisioned the skills that I would gain in law school, what came to mind were things like contract drafting, oral advocacy, and even networking skills.
 What I never imagined I would learn in law school is how to empathize.
 Nevertheless, that is precisely what I learned.
 This past weekend, I joined Professor Moon at the Wond’ry Dive Boot Camp, where we engaged in a five-hour human-centered-design challenge.